jonathanyeong/personal-website-content/infra-101-what-is-a-server.md

 featured: false
 draft: false
 topics:
-  - devops
   - infrastructure
 ---
 You've been working hard on a Rails application.
 It's living on your local machine, but now you're ready to show the world.
 What's next?

 We need a server!
 A piece of hardware which can download your Rails app, run it, and allow people to access it.
 There are many kinds of servers. *When I was doing research, the term "server" was losing all meaning.*

 - Cloud Servers
 	- A virtual server hosted on a cloud computing environment like AWS, GCP, Azure etc. Examples include, AWS EC2 or Digital Ocean Droplets.